zyjiao4728/Motion-Planning-on-Virtual-Kinematic-Chain/README.md

 ## 2. Run Examples

-### 2.1 Examples come with tesseract package:
+### 2.1 Examples come with the Tesseract package:

 ``` bash
 source <path-to-src>/devel/setup.bash
 roslaunch tesseract_ros_example <example-name>.launch
 ```

-### 2.2 Examples come with vkc package:
+### 2.2 Examples come with the vkc package:

-#### 2.2.1 Example of using stick to pick ball:
+#### 2.2.1 Example of using a stick to pick a ball:
-The demo shows how a robot tries to pick an object with a tool and to operate articulated object such as opening the door of a cabinet.
+The demo shows how a robot tries to pick an object with a tool and operate an articulated object such as opening a cabinet door.
 ``` bash
 source <path-to-src>/devel/setup.bash
 roslaunch vkc_example household_env.launch